SaidarMo-Dev/Job_Board_API/README.md

 ## ✨ Features :

 - ### User Management
-  Secure authentication and authorization system leveraging ASP.NET Identity for managing users, roles (job seekers, employers, admins)and password hashing.
+   Secure authentication and authorization system using ASP.NET Identity for managing users, roles (job seekers, employers, admins)and password hashing.

 - ### Comprehensive Job Listings
-  Employers can create, update, and manage job postings with detailed information including title, description, location, job type, salary range, and status tracking.
+   Employers can create, update, and manage job postings with detailed informations.

 - ### Advanced Job Search and Categorization
-  Jobs are categorized by industry (categories) and associated with required skills, enabling precise filtering and matching for job seekers.
+   Jobs are categorized by industry (categories) and associated with required skills.

- - ### Skill and Category Association
-  Many-to-many relationships between jobs and skills, and jobs and categories, allow flexible and accurate representation of job requirements.

 - ### User Applications Tracking
    Job seekers can apply to job listings, with applications tracked through multiple statuses (Submitted, InReview, Accepted, Rejected) along with timestamps for progress monitoring.

 - ### Bookmarking System
    Users can bookmark jobs they are interested in, making it easy to save and revisit listings for future consideration.

 - ### Company Profiles
    Companies can maintain detailed profiles including contact information, descriptions, and location, providing credibility and context to job listings.

+- ### Exception Handling Middleware
+   Centralized middleware captures and handles exceptions globally.

-- ### Geographical Data Support
+- ### Validation Pipeline
-Countries are managed as entities, allowing user profiles and job listings to be associated with specific locations.
+   Built-in validation pipeline ensures all incoming data is validated before processing.